nassendelft/core-foundation-extensions/README.md

 val key = "string2".toCFString()
 val cfDictionary = cfDictionaryOf(key to "string2".toCFString())

-// by default it's just a non specific pointer type val pointer: COpaquePointer? = cfDictionary[key]
+// by default, it's just a non-specific pointer type val pointer: COpaquePointer? = cfDictionary[key]

-// this reinterprets the pointer as a string ref and checks if it's an actual CFString val string2: CFStringRef = pointer.asCFString()
+// this reinterprets the pointer as a CFStringRef and checks if it's the actual correct type val string2: CFStringRef = pointer.asCFString()
 ```